ssbsukirat/medicine/Gastroenterology/Alimentary canal/Peptic Ulcer Disease.md

         - ***Urease***
         - ***Vac A*** is vacoulating cytotoxin
         - ***cag-PAI*** (cag pathogenicity island)
+            - in most strains
+            - If present associated with higher rates of PUD, premalignant lesions and gastric cancer
     - Urease
         - first step
 		- produces ammonia from urea